Analucar/UMinho/README.md

 # University Projects 💻

-:pushpin: Here you'll find most of the projects and each grade.
+:pushpin: Here you'll find my university projects and their grades.

 All of the projects were developed during my time studying Software Engineering at University of Minho.